Bandwidth/bandwidth.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ⚠️⚠️⚠️⚠️⚠️**DEPRECATED**⚠️⚠️⚠️⚠️⚠️

-This repository is deprectaed - please use https://github.com/Bandwidth/api-docs
+This repository is deprecated - please use https://github.com/Bandwidth/api-docs

 ⚠️ Ensure that for this repo (**bandwidth.github.io**) that the pull request change is opened against the branch `stop-gap-v2`